campelo/documentation/posts/power-automate/how-to-get-filtered-list-items-by-termset/readme.md

+---
-# How to get filtered list items by termset
+title: Power Automate - How to get filtered list items by termset
+published: true
+description: Filtering lists by termset terms.
+tags: 'powerautomate, filter, taxonomy, termset'
+cover_image: ./../assets/cover.png
+canonical_url: null
+id: 453658

+---

 Using **Sent an HTTP request to SharePoint** action, it's possible to get filtered items using ODATA query string.
 But if you use termset taxonomy, you could use a xml to send that filter conditions.